ProgerXP/Excelife/README.md

 ## Example

-The complete source code and sample data is available in `example` directory.
+The complete source code and sample data are available in `example` directory.
 You don't need it for Excelife to work.
 A snippet from there:

 ```
 $rows = Excelife::make('data.xls')
-  ->toAfter(0, '¹')
+  ->toAfter(0, 'ï¿½')
   ->match(function ($cells, $row) {
     if ($row->bgColor(1) === 'FFFF99') {
       return new Group($row, $cells[1]);